N4321D/Variational-Autoencoder-Demo/README.md

 It is clear that the patterns are clustered well together and noise is separated.
 But there is a less clear time structure then with time encoding.
 Other even less time aware patterns can be achieved as well if with different model architectures, but that would complecate the demo.

 ### Encoder & Decoder Architecture
 Here is an overview of the encoder and decoder architechture.
 The Encoder is shown with and without bypass enabled.
-The decoder stays the same:
+The architechture for the encoder is the same, but the time encoding is split off and the last value is passed to the output.
+The decoder stays more or less the same, but gets an extra node for the time encoding expansion:

 |Encoder                                                 |  Encoder (Bypass Enabled) | Decoder  | Decoder (Bypass Enabled)|
 |---------------------------------------------------------|---------|---|----|